andreadipersio/ds2key-srv/HOW_I_DID_IT.md

 - Decoding UDP packets into an array of human friendly key codes
 - Emitting keystrokes

 First two point are very easy to implement on almost every programming language, the third one otherwise is more tricky.
-Doing some research I found that is possibile to emulate low level input event using [Quartz Tap Event](https://developer.apple.com/library/mac/documentation/Carbon/Reference/QuartzEventServicesRef/Reference/reference.html), which are parts of the OSX Application Services framework.
+Doing some research I found that is possibile to emulate low level input events using [Quartz Tap Event](https://developer.apple.com/library/mac/documentation/Carbon/Reference/QuartzEventServicesRef/Reference/reference.html), which are parts of the OSX Application Services framework.

 After a small tour on XCode, trying to code the whole thing in Objective C, I discovered that Application Services framework is written in C, and GO language can embed C code through [CGO package](http://golang.org/cmd/cgo/).
 We'll come back to CGO later.